How to avoid getting ripped off in Nepal

 Do not take a tour to see the Kumari Living Goddess

 Now this one outright annoys me.
-There is one tour company in Nepal who charges USD$50 to tourists for a visit to the Living Goddess.
-Now, not only is that a rip off because anyone can visit the Kumari for free but the tour company gives the family nothing more than 20 rupees!
+There is a tour company in Nepal who charges USD$50 to tourists for a visit to the Living Goddess.
+Now there are several “guides” doing the same for less.
+Not only is that a rip off because anyone can visit the Kumari for free but the tour company gives the family nothing more than 20 rupees!

 I cannot overstate this enough.
-DO NOT TAKE ANY KUMARI TOUR.
+DO NOT TAKE ANY KUMARI TOUR or ALLOW a GUIDE TO TAKE YOU.
 It is a rip off on so many levels.
 You can take a bus, private car or taxi to visit her and donate the 20 rupees yourself for under $10 or less if you just take a bus.
-The fact that this tour company pushes themselves as being pro environment, pro community and pro Nepali is even more of a disgrace as they disrespect the living goddess herself!
+The Patan Kumari is the easiest to visit and just 1 minute walk from Patan Durbar Square.
+The fact that this tour companies and guides push themselves as being pro environment, pro community and pro Nepali is even more of a disgrace as they disrespect the living goddess herself!

-Did I mention I became friends with the Living Goddess and her family?
+Did I mention I became friends with the Living Goddess and her family when I sought them out independently many years ago?
 Did I mention that you really should not take advantage of children, my friends or a living goddesses?
 That tour company really did a bad thing.
 A very, very, bad, bad unsociable thing.
 Have some respect for people, beliefs and heritage.
 Stop the tours, now.